 - Another disadvantage of this option is that it will generally not cover pre-existing medical conditions.

 Who it’s best for

 Healthy families or individuals wanting nationwide low-cost coverage without having to meet a large deductible.

 These plans are basically major medical health insurance plans that you can obtain for a period of time between 30 days and 3 years, after which you would have to reapply for coverage depending on your state.

 - Coverage is very good and generally nationwide.
-These plans cover you as good as Option 3 but for a limited period of time.
 Cost varies from state to state but premiums are generally lower than most ACA plans.

 - You can tailor a plan to fit your needs and budget, with deductibles from $1,000 all the way to $25,000 in some states.
 These plans are becoming increasingly popular since the current administration lifted the 90 day limit rule on Short Term Medical that was in place for the previous 8 years.

 - With few exceptions, you have to medically qualify and they generally do not cover pre-existing conditions.
 Prescription drug coverage is not very good with Short Term Medical plans, though some are better than others.